+Minimum Credits: 3

+Maximum Credits: 3

 The objective of the course is to provide a broad introduction to the study of ecology at the undergraduate level, through the presentation of lectures dealing with organismal, population, community, and ecosystem levels of hierarchical organization.
 The contributions of laboratory and field investigations to the development of ecological knowledge will be considered.

+Academic Career: Undergraduate

+Course Component: Lecture

+Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: BIOSC 0160 or 0716 or 0191 or 0180 or BIOL 0102 or 0120; Min Grade 'C' for all classes listed.
+Course Requirements: PREQ: BIOSC 0160 or 0165 or 0716 or 0191 or 0180 or BIOL 0102 or 0120; Min Grade 'C' for all classes listed.

 Course Attributes: Global Studies